Monitoring and control

 As soon as an activation value is reached, the name of the monitor appears on the home page.

-This extension is only the first step, we will add further functions.
-Among other things, we plan to send notifications when the limit is exceeded
+This extension is just the first step, we will add more features.
+Plans include: Send notifications when exceeded